Maurice, Elector of Saxony: 1521–1541: Infancy and youth

 Maurice was the fourth child but first son of the future Henry IV, Duke of Saxony, then a Catholic, and his Protestant wife, Catherine of Mecklenburg-Schwerin.
 Henry was the younger brother of George, Duke of Saxony.

 In December 1532, Maurice, aged 11, came to live at the castle of his godfather, Cardinal Albert of Brandenburg, Archbishop of Magdeburg and Mainz.
 For two years, he lived a contemplative life until his uncle Duke George demanded his return to Saxony.
-George began the training of the future Duke and educated him as a Catholic.

-But in 1536 Maurice's father became a Protestant, and when he succeeded George as Duke in 1539, he made the Duchy Protestant.
+George began the training of the future duke and educated him as a Catholic.
+But in 1536 Maurice's father converted to Protestantism, and when he succeeded George as Duke in 1539, he made the duchy Protestant.

 Henry and Catherine took the education of their son into their hands.
-That same year, Maurice, now 18 years old, went to live in Torgau with his older cousin John Frederick I, Elector of Saxony, whom he despised; this led to a strong hatred between them.
+In 1539 Maurice, now 18 years old, went to live in Torgau with his older cousin John Frederick I, Elector of Saxony, whom he despised; this led to a strong hatred between them.
 With another cousin, however, Philip I, Landgrave of Hesse, whom he met in Dresden, Maurice struck up a lifelong friendship.

-After Maurice came of age, in 1539, his parents began to look for a wife for him.
+With Maurice now of age, his parents began to look for a wife for him.
 The favorite was Philip's eldest daughter, Agnes.
 The marriage plans threatened to fail, however, because of the illegal double marriage of the Landgrave.
 Without the knowledge of his parents, Maurice remained committed to his engagement with Agnes.
 The wedding, particularly disapproved of by his mother, took place in Marburg on 9 January 1541.
 Letters from that time illustrate the strong mutual devotion of the couple.
 Together they had two children: